 4. Regular Data Backups

 Backup all critical business data daily.
 Follow the 3-2-1 rule: keep 3 copies of your data, on 2 different types of storage, with 1 copy stored offsite or in the cloud.
 If ransomware attacks your business, a recent backup means you can restore your data without paying the ransom.
-Many businesses in Ghana that have lost data to ransomware had no backup — do not let this happen to you.

 5. Train Your Staff